kyma-project/lifecycle-manager/docs/contributor/resources/05-modulereleasemeta.md

 ### **.spec.moduleName**

-This parameter defines the name of the module for which the channel assignments are listed.
+The **moduleName** defines the name of the module for which the channel assignments are listed.

 ### **.spec.channels**

-This parameter defines each channel with its corresponding module version.
+The **channels** define each module channel with its corresponding version.
 Each channel can only have one version assigned.
 See the following example:

 ```yaml